ruixiangcui/AGIEval/README.md

 2. run the [run_prediction.py](run_prediction.py) file to get the results.

 # Model Outputs
-You can download the zero-shot, zero-shot-Chain-of-Thought, few-shot and few-shot-Chain-of-Thought outputs of the baseline systems in the [Onedrive](https://1drv.ms/u/s!Amt8n9AJEyxcg8YQKFm1rSEyV9GU_A?e=VEfJVS) link.
+You can download the zero-shot, zero-shot-Chain-of-Thought, few-shot and few-shot-Chain-of-Thought outputs of the baseline systems for the first version of AGIEval in the [Onedrive](https://1drv.ms/u/s!Amt8n9AJEyxcg8YQKFm1rSEyV9GU_A?e=VEfJVS) link.
-Note: we fixed typos in 52 instances of SAT-en and will release the updated outputs of the dataset soon.
 # Evaluation
 You can run the [post_process_and_evaluation.py](post_process_and_evaluation.py) file to get the evaluation results.
+# Leaderboard
+Thanks to OpenCompass who collects the results of multiple models on AGIEval, you can refer to the [leaderboard](https://opencompass.org.cn/dataset-detail/AGIEval) for the latest results.
 # Citation
 If you use AGIEval dataset or the code in your research, please cite our paper:
 ```